 I know that I definitely get lazy when scrolling through Pinterest users- if the first row of boards in their profile looks unappealing then I won't even bother scrolling down to see more!
 So if some one doesn't take the time to scroll down on your Pinterest profile, what boards would you want them to see before they leave?
 Showcase your most awesome, brand-relevant boards first!

 9. I tried to create a lovely visual theme that goes with my brand throughout my board covers.

 The strongest, most bad-ass brands ALWAYS have a cohesive, pulled together look.
 Pinterest is an extremely visual platform and not to sound picky but ... if your boards are cluttered with low quality images that look like poop then it's not going to be very appealing!
 (Poop is NEVER very appealing.)

 You can achieve the totally bad-ass cohesive look one of two ways.
 First, you can make sure that your boards go together with similar colors and composition.
-See how Gala Darling's boards all tie together with girly purples, blacks and pinks?
+For example, see how Gala Darling's boards all tie together with girly purples, blacks and pinks?
 They even go well with her profile photo!

-Second, you can create your own custom board cover images, like how Urban Outfitters did here:
+Second, you can create your own custom board cover images, kind of like how Urban Outfitters did here:

 Yes, I know it can be super fun to come up with clever, one-of-a-kind titles for your boards.
 Like how I used to call my "blog" board "words + things."
 I mean ... sure it was cute and all but do you actually think that people are going to search for "words and things?"